Structured data Google guide for better AI visibility

 • Implementation in 4 steps: Choose schema types, use tools, test thoroughly, monitor performance

 Why do some websites get stars, prices and answers directly in Google, while your site remains invisible?
-The secret lies in structured data, a simple piece of code that can increase your CTR by 35% without any extra advertising budget.
+The secret lies in structured data, a simple piece of code that can boost your visibility and clicks in the search results without any extra advertising budget.
 Schema markup tells Google exactly what your pages contain, resulting in striking rich snippets that generate more clicks.

 What is structured data?